 Coordinate ADA seamlessly.

 We can coordinate the efforts of developers, architects, civil, electrical, and mechanical engineers, general contractors, and other construction disciplines so ADA work is implemented effectively.
-We work with teams
+We work with teams on-site to assure that ADA compliance is achieved.

 At Central Kona Center the precise grade is being carefully monitored in real time to make sure the final product will meet ADA requirements.